On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Introduction

 \end{enumerate}

-The paper is organized as follows.
-We end the introduction with {Table~\ref{tab:notation} that summarizes notational conventions in the paper}. {Sec.}~\ref{sec:model} introduces { two types of channel, formulates and simplifies the problem of interest, and provides a reader-friendly guidance for results in the paper.}. {Sec.}~\ref{sec:preliminaries} gives preliminaries in this paper.
-In Sec.~\ref{sec:decomposability}, {results on two types of decomposition of a bounded and nonnegative random variable and consequent equivalent capacity expressions for our considered channels are presented.} {Sec.}~\ref{sec:cap-res-ecmc} presents lower bounds, upper bounds, and asymptotic results on capacities. {Derivation of results on decomposition is postponed into Sec.~\ref{sec:main_proof}.} {Sec. \ref{sec: signaling} focuses on the decomposition algorithms and signaling issues.} The paper is concluded in {Sec.}~\ref{sec:conclusion}.
+{The remaining part of this paper} is organized as follows.
+We end the introduction with {Table~\ref{tab:notation} that summarizes notational conventions in the paper}. {Sec.}~\ref{sec:model} introduces { the channel models, formulates and simplifies the problem of interest, and provides an outline of the approach used in the paper.} {Sec.}~\ref{sec:preliminaries} gives preliminaries in this paper.
+In Sec.~\ref{sec:decomposability}, {conditions for two types of decomposition of a bounded and nonnegative random variable and the resulting equivalent capacity expressions are presented.} {Sec.}~\ref{sec:cap-res-ecmc} presents lower bounds, upper bounds, and asymptotic results on capacities. {Derivation of results on decomposition is postponed until Sec.~\ref{sec:derivation}.} {Sec. \ref{sec: signaling} focuses on the decomposition algorithms and signaling issues.} The paper is concluded in {Sec.}~\ref{sec:conclusion}.

-\section{{Channel Model, Problem Formulation and Summary of Results}}
+\section{{Channel Model, Problem Formulation, and Summary of Results}}